tiagohkodama/tiagohkodama/README.md

 - 🏗️ **Serverless microservices** that scale effortlessly
 - 🔄 **Automation pipelines** that save engineering hours
-- 🤖 **LLM-based agents** that integrate intelligence into backend systems
+- 🤖 **LLM-based agents** that bring intelligence to backend systems
 - 📊 **Data platforms** (data lakes, data fabric) for analytics and AI

 ---